keu/docs/learn/use-case-airflow-dbt.md

 ## Clone the project

-You can clone the example project from this [Astronomer GitHub](https://github.com/astronomer/astro-dbt-provider-tutorial-example).
+Clone the example project from this [Astronomer GitHub](https://github.com/astronomer/astro-dbt-provider-tutorial-example).
 Make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory and replace the connection details with your own.

 ## Data source